|Image by Horia Varlan|

 Grammar, like the picture above, is a bloody jigsaw puzzle.
 Despite having a higher than average reading ability when I started high school, I was rather a late bloomer with regards to spelling.
 Even now I class myself as homonymically challenged (I find it hard too know witch ones two use) with a propensity for whiz-deletion and comma splicing.

-Contrary to many people's opinion, you don't actually have to be brilliant at spelling and grammar to be an engaging writer or a great storyteller.
+Contrary to many people's opinion, you don't have to be brilliant at spelling and grammar to be an engaging writer or a great storyteller.
 After all, the very art of storytelling has its beginnings in the spoken, not the written, word.

 Bill Bryson's brilliant examination of Shakespeare throws up the case in point: